 Sergey: This is my seventh attempt to start a business in Ukraine :)

-A couple of years ago, my partner and I gathered sweets from Lviv manufacturers and brought them to sell at fairs in Kiev.
+A couple of years ago, my partner and I gathered sweets from Lviv manufacturers and brought them to sell at fairs in Kyiv.
 At one of these fairs, I saw a very beautiful handmade chocolate.
-I returned to Lviv, began to study the market and realized, no matter how surprising, in Lviv with high-quality chocolate problems.
+I returned to Lviv, began to study the market, and realized, no matter how surprising, in Lviv with high-quality chocolate problems.
 That's where it started Leopol'.

 We have safely experienced two summer seasons and the seasons of the New Year holidays.
-Now our products are sold in major cities of Ukraine, such as Kiev, Lviv, Odessa, Kharkov and Ternopil in the chain of Silpo supermarkets, where there is a Lavka traducii.
+Now our products are sold in major cities of Ukraine, such as Kyiv, Lviv, Odesa, Kharkiv, and Ternopil in the chain of Silpo supermarkets, where there is a Lavka traduce.

 We believe that in our country the number of bona fide producers and quality products will grow.
 And the Costless team will continue to help you understand how to choose and store products, and most importantly, where to make bargains.